In this DIY tutorial, I show you how to build a DIY cedar accent wall using reclaimed fence boards.

-> These cedar fence boards are not going to shrink or expand significantly like new wood and I didn’t want my wall insulation to show.
+Also, these cedar fence boards are not going to shrink or expand significantly like new wood.

-> Ideally, the correct way to install fence boards on a wall is to complete an entire row and then start a new row while working your way down.
+Ideally, the correct way to install fence boards on a wall is to complete an entire row and then start a new row while working your way down.

 However, I didn’t always follow this rule because I didn’t feel like moving the ladder across my workshop for each row.